Virtual Clinic Videos

 This

-plants to help model industries with the size and bulk that
+to help model industries with the size and bulk that justifies

-justifies rail traffic.
-The results can add realism to a
+rail traffic.
+The results can add realism to a layout and improve

-layout and improve a layout—s operations potential.
-Examples
+a layout—s operations potential.
+Examples include kit-bashed and

 Clinic